certtools/intelmq/intelmq/bots/collectors/rt/README.md

 Attachments can be optionally unzipped, remote files are downloaded with the `http_*` settings applied (see `defaults.conf`).

-Optionally, tickets can be taken by the used user, which is recommended (otherwise the search may find the ticket again).
+Optionally, tickets can be taken by the used user and/or the status can be changed (leave empty for unmodified).
+One of the both should be used, otherwise the search will find the ticket every time.

     "request-tracker-collector": {
         "attachment_regex": "\\.csv\\.zip$",